 Jackson graduated from The University of Notre Dame with a B.S. in Economics and her law degree from Duke University.

-Mr. Lischewski is currently the President and CEO of Bumble Bee Foods LLC, the largest, branded seafood company in North America.
-He has held this position since 1999.
+Mr. Corrales is currently the CEO of Grupo Conservas Garavilla, a Spanish seafood company founded by his family in 1887.
+He has held this position since 2006.

 Dr. Fox joined WWF in his present role in 2008, where he is responsible for the WWF’s U.S. fisheries programs.
 He has authored or co-authored over 60 scientific publications, and is a member of the American Fisheries Society, a Fellow of the American Institute of Fishery Research Biologists and Sigma Xi–the Research Society.